Lebyy/Codes/README.md

-# Here you can find some of my codes :)
+# Here you can find some useful codes :)
-Make sure you credit me :)
+Make sure you credit me/the author :)